Jamesits/docker-compose-devicefarmer/README.md

 Basic usage:

 1. Edit `.env`, replace `100.97.3.116` with your own server hostname or IP
+1. Replace the hardcoded session key in `stf-session.env` to a random value
 1. If HTTPS is required, edit `nginx.conf` and enable HTTPS server config
 1. Run `./up.sh`